 there are many ways one can travel, depending on time and budget.

-Basically the trip can be divided in two parts: from Kathmandu
+The trip can be divided in three parts: from Kathmandu to Pokhara, from Pokhara

 © MFI ImageBank

-I continue my trip after my arrival by plaine in Jomsom immediately?
+I continue my trip after my arrival by plane in Jomsom immediately?

 When you arrive at Jomsom by plane you are at 2700